How I Got a Job in Web Development

 Expediting my learning

-I continued to get a client here and there after my ankle had fully healed and I started work again full time at Starbucks.
+I continued to get a client here and there after my ankle had fully healed and I started work again part time at Starbucks, and a little for my neighbor.
 It wasn’t enough to pay the bills though, and at this point I was dedicated to becoming a professional web developer.
 I looked around for some dev roles in my area and came up short.
 Most required a level of proficiency that I wasn’t totally confident I had.

 That October, after much deliberation I decided to apply to Code Fellows in Seattle.
 I chose this particular code school mainly because they guaranteed a job in software development within 9 months or I paid nothing.
 Another reason was its relatively low price compared to some of the others like Hack Reactor, which at the time I was applying was more expensive than grad school plus the cost and hassle of moving to San Fransisco.
 Also, I had never been to Seattle and was in great need of an adventure to a place I had heard only good things about.